-The measuring system meets the legal requirements of the applicable EU directives.
-These are listed in the corresponding EU Declaration of Conformity together with the standards applied.
+The measuring system meets the legal requirements of the applicable EU Directives.
+These are listed in the corresponding EU Declaration of Conformity along with the standards applied.

-The manufacturer confirms successful testing of the device by affixing to it the CE mark.
+Endress+Hauser confirms successful testing of the device by affixing to it the CE mark.